-This Tuition Reimbursement Program (TRP) through the Behavioral Health Education Center of Nebraska Grant (BHCEN) will provide an incentive for employees seeking further graduate level course credits that will allow them to serve as Licensed Mental Health Practitioners (LMHP), Licensed Alcohol and Drug counselors (LADC), or Social Workers (MSW) for the Scottsbluff Public School District (SBPS) by reimbursing them for their educational costs, not to exceed 50% of the cost they paid, limited to the University of Nebraska-Lincoln's tuition rate for Education Graduate Level courses.Distribution of funds will be given to individuals who are taking the appropriate graduate coursework necessary to obtain full licensure in Nebraska.
+This Tuition Reimbursement Program (TRP) through the Behavioral Health Education Center of Nebraska Grant (BHCEN) will provide an incentive for employees seeking further graduate level course credits that will allow them to serve as Licensed Mental Health Practitioners (LMHP), Licensed Alcohol and Drug counselors (LADC), or Social Workers (MSW) for the Scottsbluff Public School District (SBPS) by reimbursing them for a portion of their educational costs.
+Distribution of funds will be given to individuals who are taking the appropriate graduate coursework necessary to obtain full licensure in Nebraska.
 Employees may not apply for tuition reimbursement for course work taken for a degree or for certification received or earned prior to the adoption of this TRP.